Proactive news headlines including Aldoro Resources, West Wits Mining, Suvo Strategic Minerals and Oar Resources

 - Animoca Brands Corporation Ltd-led seed financing has helped MoviePass Inc – a technology platform enhancing the exploration of the film and moviegoing experience – to accelerate the beta relaunch of its movie theatre subscription service.
 Click here

-- Kin Mining NL (ASX:KIN) is honing in on emerging high-grade gold thanks to reverse circulation (RC) and diamond drilling along the Cardinia Gold Project’s Eastern Corridor in WA.
+- Kin Mining NL KIN is honing in on emerging high-grade gold thanks to reverse circulation (RC) and diamond drilling along the Cardinia Gold Project's Eastern Corridor in WA.
 Click here

-- New Century Resources Ltd (ASX:NCZ) has achieved two major operational milestones at its Century Mine and Karumba Port Facility in Queensland.
+- New Century Resources Ltd NCZ has achieved two major operational milestones at its Century Mine and Karumba Port Facility in Queensland.
 Click here

-- Future Metals NL (ASX:FME, AIM:FME) has struck an exploration joint venture (JV) with fellow ASX-lister Octava Minerals Ltd (ASX:OCT), establishing a partnership that increases FME’s exposure to nickel-copper-platinum group metal (PGM) opportunities in the East Kimberley.
+- Future Metals NL FMEFME has struck an exploration joint venture (JV) with fellow ASX-lister Octava Minerals Ltd OCT, establishing a partnership that increases FME's exposure to nickel-copper-platinum group metal (PGM) opportunities in the East Kimberley.
 Click here

-- Corazon Mining Ltd (ASX:CZN) has unearthed more high-grade lithium during rock chip sampling at its Miriam Nickel Sulphide Project in Western Australia.
+- Corazon Mining Ltd CZN has unearthed more high-grade lithium during rock chip sampling at its Miriam Nickel Sulphide Project in Western Australia.
 Click here

-- Brookside Energy Ltd (ASX:BRK) has started the re-entry of Juanita Well in the expanded Bradbury Area of Interest (AOI) within the Arbuckle Uplift–Ardmore Basin in Oklahoma’s world-class Anadarko Basin.
+- Brookside Energy Ltd BRK has started the re-entry of Juanita Well in the expanded Bradbury Area of Interest (AOI) within the Arbuckle Uplift–Ardmore Basin in Oklahoma's world-class Anadarko Basin.
 Click here

 About Proactive